us-amlr/Casal2-krill-model-mcmc/README.md

 # Casal2-krill-model-mcmc
- Adds MCMC analysis of spawning stock biomass uncertainty and the application of CCAMLR decision rules to 'us-amlr/Casal2-krill-model'
+ Adds MCMC analysis of spawning stock biomass uncertainty and the application of CCAMLR decision rules to the Casal2 krill model

-This repository updates the Casal2 krill model described in 'https://github.com/us-amlr/Casal2-krill-model'.
+This repository updates the pilot Casal2 krill model described in 'https://github.com/us-amlr/Casal2-krill-model'.
 The update uses 'r4Casal2_krill.r' to evaluate derived parameters for spawning stock biomass and calculates the CCAMLR 'depletion' and 'escapement' decision rules in order to define precautionary yield for the Antarctic krill fishery in CCAMLR Subarea 48.1.

 To run the model place three sets of the files in the 'biom' directory in differently labeled directories such as 'a', 'b' and 'c'.
 I label the directories with the projected future catches as well, i.e. '0K.a' for the first directory with 0 tonnes of future catches.